twcloud/tiddlyweb-sse/README.md

 node tiddlywiki.js "++C:\path\to\tiddlyweb-sse\dist" "C:\my\datafolder" --listen
 ```

-It may also be included in the data folder by putting the _contents_ of the dist folder or the single `plugin.info` bundle (available from the releases page) in the folder `plugins/tiddlyweb-sse`.
+It may also be included in the data folder by putting either the _contents_ of the dist folder or the single `plugin.info` bundle (available from the releases page) in the folder `plugins/tiddlyweb-sse`.

 https://github.com/twcloud/tiddlyweb-sse/releases